kitzbergerg/BackdoorBouncer-MNIST/README.md

 # Backdoor attack & prevention

-This project aims to demonstrate a simple backdoor attack on the MNIST dataset following the approach in [this paper](https://arxiv.org/pdf/1811.00636.pdf).
+This project aims to demonstrate a simple backdoor attack on the MNIST, CIFAR-10 and GTSRB datasets following the approach in [this paper](https://arxiv.org/pdf/1811.00636.pdf).

 In a second step the poisoned data should be removed from the training data.
 This is done by using outlier detection.